It’s important to inform buyers when certain encumbrances exist on the Title – or risk having the deal fall over.

 A restrictive covenant places some type of restriction on the use of the land, such as restrictions on building material or on the size of the floor plan.
 Restrictive covenants are common in new developments, in which developers use restrictive covenants to ensure that properties maintain a level of uniformity.

 All three of these encumbrances have the potential to affect the success of your settlement.
-As per the Joint Form of General Conditions (section 2.9), the buyer is entitled to terminate the contract up to three business days before settlement if the land is subject to an easement, a restrictive covenant, a memorial or a Title restriction*, unless that encumbrance is specified in the contract.
+As per the Joint Form of General Conditions (section 2.9 in the 2011 version or 2.7 in the 2018 version), the buyer is entitled to terminate the contract up to three business days before settlement if the land is subject to an easement, a restrictive covenant, a memorial or a Title restriction*, unless that encumbrance is specified in the contract.

-The Joint Form of General Conditions also states (in sections 2.6, 2.7 and 2.8) that when it comes to land that’s not vacant, if the buyer would “reasonably be expected to continue” the current use of the property and the encumbrance doesn’t affect that use, then “the Land will be treated as being sold subject to” that encumbrance, and the buyer will have no right to terminate.
+The Joint Form of General Conditions also states (in sections 2.6, 2.7 and 2.8 of the 2011 version or 2.4, 2.5 and 2.6 of the 2018 version) that when it comes to land that’s not vacant, if the buyer would “reasonably be expected to continue” the current use of the property and the encumbrance doesn’t affect that use, then “the Land will be treated as being sold subject to” that encumbrance, and the buyer will have no right to terminate.
 However, this is open to some interpretation (for example, how can a seller know if the buyer is planning to build a shed over a Water Corporation easement?), so it’s safer to always include encumbrances on the contract.

 If a client’s Title contains an easement, memorial, or restrictive covenant, avoid having the deal fall over by ensuring that the encumbrance is disclosed to the buyer on the Offer and Acceptance.